Elevator Accident Victim Awarded $1,900,000 Settlement for Shoulder and Neck Injuries

 Facts and Allegations

-On February 7, 2008, a 29 year old local 32 BJ Union maintenance worker was working in a commercial building when the building elevator rapidly descended and came to an abrupt stop between the first and second floors.
+A 29-year-old local 32 BJ Union maintenance worker was working in a commercial building when the building elevator rapidly descended and came to an abrupt stop between the first and second floors.
 As a result of the abrupt stop, Plaintiff was thrown to the ground and the elevator escape hatch fell and struck Plaintiff in the head, neck and shoulder.

 Plaintiff alleged that the elevator repair company was negligent in the maintenance of the elevator and that the negligence resulted in the elevator malfunctioning, thereby causing the accident.
 Defendant elevator company argued that the elevator was properly maintained.